cazyw/templateHTML/README.md

 # Templates and other Helpful Files

 ## Web
-Starter files for web-based projects.
-Also includes example files for:
-* webpack configuration
+Template folders for:
-* package.json
+* Express Server App
-* config files (for MongoDB)
+* React and Express Server App

 ## Terminal
-Files to assist with colour modifications
+Files to assist with colour modifications for"
+* cmder
+* git bash
+* macox terminal

 ## editors
 Settings for vscode

 ## notes
-Helpful tips and notes and commands
+Helpful tips and notes and commands for:
+* vscode